arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Family Court Records Public in Arkansas State?

 • Members of the public do not have access to court records that have been sealed or rendered confidential by court order.
-This order could be at the discretion of the court to protect the rights of the defendant in certain situations.
+This order could be issued at the discretion of the court to protect the rights of the defendant in certain situations.
 The parties involved (for privacy reasons approved by the court) may also request to seal family court records.

 • Access to family court records is also prevented for cases of discharge and acquittal, especially where the opening charges against the defendant were criminally inclined.
 Such records may be sealed or completely expunged from the records.